vsetlur/octocookbook/_recipes/pav-bhaji.md

 - Add the cooked veggies with all of the stock or water from the pressure cooker in which the veggies were cooked; mix very well.
 - Season with salt as per taste.
 - With a potato masher, begin to mash the veggies directly in the pan.
-- If the bhaji becomes dry and then add some more water.
-The consistency is neither very thick nor thin.
+- If the bhaji becomes dry, add some more water.
+The consistency should be neither very thick nor watery.
 - Do stir often so that the bhaji does not stick to the pan.
 When the pav bhaji simmers to the desired consistency, check the taste.
-Add salt, pav bhaji masala, red chili powder or butter if required.
+Add salt, pav bhaji masala, red chili powder, or butter if required.
 - Turn off flame and set bhaji aside.
 - Now slice the pavs into halves.
 - Heat a shallow frying pan.
 Keep the flame to a low and then add butter.
 - When the butter begins to melt, place the pav on the butter with the white side face down on the pan.
 - Toast the pav halves until they turn light brown and absorb the butter; set aside.
-- Now take the bhaji in a serving plate or a bowl.
+- Serve bhaji in a small serving plate.
 - Place a side of finely chopped onions, lemon wedges and finely chopped coriander leaves.
-Or you can sprinkle onions, coriander leaves and lemon juice directly on the bhaji.
+You could also garnish the bhaji directly with onions, coriander leaves, and lime juice.
 - Serve bhaji with the lightly pan fried and buttered pav.

 ---